a-h-ismail/auto-setup/README.md

 - Supports Debian/Ubuntu and Fedora systems.
 - Install/Remove packages using `apt` or `dnf`.
 - Install using Flatpak.
-- Copy a directory contents or a file to the specified destination (can set ACLs according to acls.txt, generate using `getfacl`).
+- Copy a directory contents or a file to the specified destination (can set ACLs according to `acls.txt`, generate using `getfacl`).
 - Enable systemd units (system and per user).
 - Can run scripts before the setup, after installing packages and after setup.

 ## Configuration

-The configuration file is `auto-setup.conf`.
+The configuration file is `linux-setup.conf`.

 ### Format